 There are many miles of hiking trails to explore as well as shorter paths for non-hikers.
 If you are short on time, you can take a scenic drive through the park along highway 49 from the park’s east entrance in Medicine Park to Buffalo Gap in the western section in under thirty minutes.

-Mount Scott Observation Area
+Drive Up To Mount Scott Observation Area

 Mount Scott is situated on the eastern edge of the Wichita Mountains Wildlife Refuge and at 2,464 feet above sea level, it is one of Oklahoma’s highest peaks.

 The Mount Scott Observation Area offers motorists a lovely scenic drive along a three mile road to the summit from which you can enjoy breathtaking views of southwest Oklahoma.

 For those of you who like a challenge, you can choose to hike up to the summit instead of driving however there is no separate trail, and involves walking up the main road which is shared with vehicles.

 The Lake Jed Johnson Tower is situated near the northern shore of Lake Jed Johnson.
 It is an old fire watch station that was constructed by the Civilian Conservation Corps in 1941.

 The tower which stands at 60 feet is very handsome and made out of beautiful red sandstone.
 Although it is now abandoned and reportedly structurally unsound, visitors are permitted to hike to it.

 Access to the tower is via the Jed Johnson Hiking Trail which is a one mile out and back trail with an elevation gain of 68 feet.
 The trail is easy and accessible year-round.

 Nestled in the Wichita Mountains is what appears to be the ruins of an ancient city that looks much like Israel during Biblical times.
 However, this encampment was originally constructed during the 1930’s from locally quarried granite.